-To address these challenges in few-shot and model mismatch scenarios, we propose ActiveLLM, an active learning method leveraging large language models (LLMs).
-ActiveLLM can estimate uncertainty and diversity even without annotated data and does not require training during the annotation process.
-This method serves both as a standalone active learning approach and as a solution to the cold start problem in other active learning strategies.
+To address these challenges of few-shot and model-mismatch scenarios, we propose \mbox{ActiveLLM}, an AL method leveraging LLMs (see Figure \ref{fig:overview}). \mbox{ActiveLLM} can select instances with high learning impact even without initial supervised data and requires no training during the annotation process.
+This method serves both as a standalone AL approach and as a solution to the cold-start problem in other AL strategies.
 Therefore, our contributions are as follows:

-\textbf{(C1) Innovative Active Learning Method:} We introduce a novel active learning strategy using LLMs such as GPT-4, tailored for efficient few-shot learning and effective in overcoming the cold start problem.
+\textbf{(C1) \revisedNEW{Novel} AL Method:} We introduce a novel AL strategy using LLMs such as GPT-4, tailored for few-shot learning to overcome the cold-start problem.

-\textbf{(C2) Scalable Methodology and Enhanced Efficiency:} Our approach decouples the query process from the successor model dependency, enhancing scalability and establishing high practicality compared to conventional active learning strategies.
+\textbf{(C2) Efficient and Scalable Methodology:} Our approach decouples the query process from the successor model dependency, enhancing scalability and establishing a high degree of practicality compared to conventional AL strategies.